Policy on Research Misconduct and Procedures for Responding to Allegations of Research

 2. Whether the relevant research or research-related activity is of the type covered by these Policy and Procedures; and

 iii.
-If the answers to the preliminary assessment are affirmative the RIO shall refer the matter to an inquiry.
-Otherwise, all further proceedings shall terminate, and the RIO shall notify the complainant, the respondent, and such external agencies as may be required by applicable law or regulation, that no case exists for misconduct allegation.
+If the answers to the preliminary assessment are affirmative the Research Integrity Officer shall refer the matter to an Inquiry.
+Otherwise, all further proceedings shall terminate, and the Research Integrity Officer shall notify the Complainant, the Respondent, and such external agencies as may be required by applicable law or regulation, that there is insufficient evidence for a finding of Research Misconduct.

 iv.
 Except as may otherwise be prescribed by applicable law, confidentiality must be maintained for any records or evidence from which research subjects might be identified.
 Disclosure of misconduct is limited to those who have a need to know in order to carry out a research misconduct proceeding.
 The University may be required by applicable law or regulation to disclose the identity of respondents and complainants to external agencies.

-i.
-The purpose of the inquiry is to determine whether there is sufficient substance to the allegation to warrant a formal investigation.
-The purpose of the inquiry is not to reach a final conclusion about whether misconduct definitely occurred or who was responsible.
-All aspects of the inquiry must be completed within 60 days of its commencement.
-If the Inquiry Committee is unable to complete its work in 60 days, it shall request an extension in writing from the APR.
-If external agencies are involved the RIO may need to request an extension from the agency.
+The purpose of the Inquiry is to determine whether there is sufficient substance to the Allegation to warrant a formal investigation.
+The purpose of the Inquiry is not to reach a final conclusion about whether misconduct definitely occurred or who was responsible.

 Notice to the Respondent.
-At the time of or before beginning an inquiry, the RIO shall make a good faith effort to notify in writing the presumed respondent, if any, that an inquiry has begun or will begin; the procedures that will be followed; the membership of the Inquiry Committee; and the nature of the allegation of research misconduct.
-If the inquiry subsequently identifies additional respondents, the RIO must notify them.
+At the time of or before beginning an Inquiry, the Research Integrity Officer shall make a good faith effort to notify in writing Respondent, if any, that an inquiry has begun or will begin; the procedures that will be followed; the membership of the Inquiry Committee; and the nature of the Allegation.
+If the inquiry subsequently identifies additional Respondents, the Research Integrity Officer must notify them.

 Objections to the Inquiry Committee Members.
-The respondent has five days to challenge, in writing, the Inquiry Committee’s membership based on bias or conflict of interest.
-The RIO will determine whether to replace the challenged member and so inform the respondent within five days of receipt of the challenge in writing.
+The Respondent has five (5) days to challenge, in writing, the Inquiry Committee’s membership based on bias or conflict of interest.
+The Research Integrity Officer will determine whether to replace the challenged member and so inform the respondent within five (5) days of receipt of that challenge in writing.

 Confidentiality.
 To the maximum extent possible, and within requirements of the law and regulations, the Research Integrity Officer must take all reasonable steps to preserve confidentiality of all persons involved with the exception of sponsoring agencies notified of the misconduct proceedings where applicable.
 This may include documenting the person’s permission to be named or their information to be shared.

-Immediate Notification of External Agencies.
-If at any time the RIO or Inquiry Committee has reason to believe that extenuating circumstances exist, they shall immediately inform the APR, who shall notify the appropriate agency.
-Examples of such circumstances are listed below.
+If at any time the Research Integrity Officer or Inquiry Committee has reason to believe that extenuating circumstances exist that warrant contacting Agency, they shall immediately inform the VCRE, and who shall notify the appropriate agency.
+Examples of such circumstances are listed below:

 a.
 The health or safety of the public is at risk, including an immediate need to protect human or animal participants